-In order to bring kintsugi closer to you and enable you to give a new life to broken pieces of ceramic dear to you, we have opened a kintsugi studio between Ebisu and Hiroo stations.
+In order to bring kintsugi closer to you and enable you to give a new life to broken pieces of ceramic dear to you, we have opened two kintsugi studios in Ebisu and Asakusa, Tokyo.

 What is “kintsugi”?